 Engaged College Initiative

-Five years into our mission to make community-engaged learning a hallmark of the Cornell undergraduate experience – and building on the passion and commitment of faculty, staff and students across the university – we’ve launched an Engaged College Initiative to complement our existing programs and grants.
+Five years into its mission to make community-engaged learning a hallmark of the Cornell undergraduate experience – and building on the passion and commitment of faculty, staff and students across the university – the Office of Engagement Initiatives (OEI) launched an Engaged College Initiative to complement its existing programs and grants.

-In fall 2020, OEI started collaborating with undergraduate colleges and schools that want to make community-engaged learning (CEL) a central part of their curricular, co-curricular and research programs.
-Each collaboration is co-designed by OEI and stakeholders across the college.
-Using a wealth of institutional CEL data and expert insights from the OEI and college teams, the partnerships are customized to build on each college’s unique strengths and priorities.
+In fall 2020, OEI, now part of the Einhorn Center, started collaborating with undergraduate colleges and schools that want to make community-engaged learning (CEL) a central part of their curricular, co-curricular and research programs.
+Each collaboration is co-designed by the Einhorn Center and stakeholders across the college.
+Using a wealth of institutional CEL data and expert insights from the Einhorn Center and college teams, the partnerships are customized to build on each college’s unique strengths and priorities.

-Through the initiative, OEI provides three-year foundational block grants, consultations and training — with the ultimate goal of building a long-term collaborative relationship that advances and sustains CEL within the college.
+Through the initiative, the Einhorn Center provides three-year foundational block grants, consultations and training — with the ultimate goal of building a long-term collaborative relationship that advances and sustains CEL within the college.

 Read more about the initiative: Community-engaged learning to build on colleges’ strengths (Cornell Chronicle, Sept.
 28, 2020)